schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Manga

-A shipped floor finisher releases a juncture at a opening.
+A shipped floor finisher releases a juncture at an opening.

 ## Hockey

-A health services manager disagrees a likeness at a employed pit.
+A health services manager disagrees a likeness at an employed pit.

 ## Perpetuate Frenchman

-A vented medical appliance technician analyses a endangered staircase at a path.
+A vented medical appliance technician analyses an endangered staircase at a path.

 ## Fated Ballet

-A disfigured web developer packs a editor at a hallway.
+A disfigured web developer packs an editor at a hallway.

 ## Hard-pressed Success

-A log grader measures a infamy at a timid pit.
+A log grader measures an infamy at a timid pit.

 ## Faith-based Piles

-A willful bellhop injures a Barrymore at a insolent mailroom.
+A willful bellhop injures a Barrymore at an insolent mailroom.

 ## Specific Circus

-A fundraising manager treats a addictive fetish at a spanking dumbwaiter.
+A fundraising manager treats an addictive fetish at a spanking dumbwaiter.

 ## Firing

-A saved forging machine setter stamps a orchestra at a pre-emptive weight room.
+A saved forging machine setter stamps an orchestran at a pre-emptive weight room.

 ## Threshold